domdelorenzo/kerouac/README.md

 Kerouac provides:
 * WYSIWYG interface
-* Smart punctuation
+* Markdown-like shortcuts for formatting
-* Keybindings for formatting
+* Keybindings for formatting and saving

 ***